-5. Capital Assets
+Capital Assets

-Capital assets, which include office furniture, equipment, and automotive equipment, are reported by the Health and Human Services in the government-wide financial statements.
+Capital assets, which include office furniture, equipment, automotive equipment, and right-to-use assets, are reported by the Health and Human Services in the government-wide financial statements.
 Capital assets are defined by the Health and Human Services as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value (entry price) on the date of donation.